 One of the constants throughout my time in LIS education -- I began teaching in 1975 -- has been the arguments about theory versus practice.
 I have concluded that the debate is, in the main, a refuge for educators who don't have the skills to do the work for which their students are preparing.
 Programs that focus on cultivating useful skills in the context of the basic bibliothecal enterprise do their students a genuine service, however high or low the price may be, by making them employable and providing a tactile understanding of what the information professions require.
 Programs that don't do so place their students at a decided disadvantage, both intellectually and practically.
 The intellectual disadvantage?
 In library and information science, an emphasis on "theory" typically entails the presentation of vague, ill-conceived, and often misleading ideas about cause and effect.
 The practical disadvantage is that the commitment to "theory" effectively precludes a larger commitment to the development of professional skills, technical and otherwise, and tends to produce graduates not prepared to compete for or engage in productive work.
 So, one of my main goals in teaching is to create courses that produce skills and insights into the work that librarians and other information professionals do, with special emphasis on the knowledge and skills that are required to provide effective and imaginative service in digital environments.

-In 2016-2017, I am teaching LIS 2600 Introduction to Information Technologies and LIS 2610 Library and Archival Computing in the Fall term, and LIS 2635 Information Architecture and a new course on digital preservation in the Spring 2017 term.
+In 2016-2017, I am teaching the on-campus and online versions of LIS 2600 Introduction to Information Technologies in the Fall term, and and a new course on digital forensics and preservation in the Spring 2017 term.
+By way of research, I am continuing my interest in the use of virtualization in teaching and learning more about the evolution of digital writing technologies.